 Founded in 2010, we are an entirely volunteer, non-profit political committee working to repeal cannabis prohibition for adults – in addition to reducing the harms of, and ending, the failed drug war – in Washington State.
 We are dedicated to pursuing an end to the attacks on our citizens perpetuated by our unethical drug laws.

-Our Strategy for Repealing Prohibition:
+Repealing Cannabis Prohibition:

 Our legal strategy for repealing cannabis prohibition is to remove cannabis from the state’s list of controlled substances, while leaving in place existing penalties involving minors and impaired driving.
-We continue to work toward this goal via the initiative and legislative process.

 How You Can Help: